Features

 |---|---|---|

-| Designer | Builder | Creates layouts, sections, and visual elements on artboards |
+| Graphic Designer | Builder | Creates visual compositions, layouts, and graphic elements on artboards |

 | Creative Director | Builder | Reviews, critiques, and finishes artboards — fixes spacing, colors, and polish |

-| Researcher | Text-only | Studies the brand, competitors, and audience — produces research notes |
+| Researcher | Text-only | Investigates competitors, trends, and user insights for evidence-based decisions |

-| Copywriter | Text-only | Writes headlines, body copy, and microcopy for the design |
+| Copywriter | Text-only | Crafts headlines, body copy, and messaging that connects with the audience |

-| Brand Strategist | Text-only | Defines brand voice, messaging, and positioning |
+| Brand Strategist | Text-only | Defines brand positioning, voice, and identity systems |

-| Developer | Text-only | Advises on technical feasibility and implementation |
+| Design Engineer | Text-only | Bridges design and code — advises on production-ready implementation |

 Team Presets